Zen4All-nl/Zen-Cart-set-preferred-customer-language/README.md

 # Zen-Cart-set-preferred-customer-language
-This module allows customers to set their preferred language for their account
+This module allows customers to set the preferred language for their account / orders and follow up mails/communication